 Ulvia has provided legal support to local and international clientele in high-profile matters, including the first IPO to be listed on the Baku Stock Exchange, and advising major investment banks on the enforceability of ISDA Master Agreements, Global Master Repurchase Agreements and Global Master Securities Lending Agreements and participating in the privatization of the largest bank in Azerbaijan.
 Ulvia also successfully represented local and foreign banks in various derivatives and lending transactions, assisted in shareholding restructuring, conducted legal due diligence, drafted agreements and other transaction documents and assisted with regulatory approvals and other business concerns.
-She has been recognized as the Next Generation Lawyer by The Legal 500 EMEA 2017 rankings.
+She has been recognized as the Next Generation Lawyer by The Legal 500 EMEA 2017 & 2018 rankings and as the Recognized Practitioner in Azerbaijan by Chambers and Partners Asia-Pacific 2018.
 She speaks Azerbaijani, Russian, English and Turkish.

-22 Global presence
+Global presence